Best daily deals

 Roger Fingas / Android Authority

-While the official Twitch app for Roku is gone from the Channel Store, you can potentially re-install it if you’ve ever used it in the past.
+While the official Twitch app for Roku is gone from the Channel Store, you can potentially re-install it if you’ve ever used it.
 Visit your Roku account webpage, click Add channel with a code, then try the code twitchtv.
-You’ll see a warning message during the process, but it should be safe to add.
+You’ll see a warning message during the process, but adding something should be safe.

 If you haven’t previously downloaded Twitch, you can still try a defunct third-party client, Twoku.
 For that one, you’ll need to use the code C6ZVZD — it’s likewise missing from the Channel Store.